markmccoid/react-native-drag-to-reorder/Readme.md

 1. Have an **id** prop
 2. Have a height that MATCHES the **itemHeight** props value.

+> NOTE: A prop called **isMoving** will be injected into each item.
+You can use this prop to change behavior when item is moving versus not.

 Here is an example of using the component.

 The **DragDropEntry** component is the parent component that wrap the children **Items** that you want to be able to drag and drop.